 Review summary: Canon 760D vs Nikon D5600

-Reasons to prefer the Canon EOS 760D:
+Advantages of the Canon EOS 760D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.